| Sharing the trail

 run away from what is scaring him.
 Running down a hill is far, far worse

+than running up a hill.
 Dogs are another potential fright.
 Hold your dog closely, and try to

 keep him quiet and still.
 Once a loose dog ran at one of my horse's hind